nikolay-ryzhkov/nikolay-ryzhkov/README.md

 ### 👨‍💻 About me:

-I'm an entry-level QA Engineer with skills in manual testing.
-Proficient in identifying bugs, writing test cases, and working with testing documentation.
-Continuously improving in the field of software testing and committed to delivering high-quality products.
-Eager to learn and collaborate as part of a team to achieve common goals.
+I'm an Junior QA Engineer with skills in manual testing.
+In my work, I have tested web and mobile applications, applied test design techniques in practice, and created test documentation, along with hands-on testing of physical hardware.
+I have hands-on experience with Postman, DevTools, Jira, SQL, Git and Android Studio.
+My strengths include high attention to detail, strong sense of responsibility, analytical and creative thinking, reasonable perfectionism, and the ability to work both independently and as part of a team.

 ---